GARDEN GATES 115

 Belmont, CA (Silicone Valley)

 Because of the painted finish and the darker background, it’s difficult to see the upper thru-tenons.
-The photo does, however, illustrate once again the compatability of the #115 with horizontal fence-lines.
+The photo does, however, illustrate once again the compatibility of the #115 with horizontal fence-lines.

 Rocky Mountain latch E414

-Our contemporary design for #115 was developed simultaneously with the Garden Arbor #3.
+Our contemporary design for the 115 was developed simultaneously with the Garden Arbor #3.

 IN-PROGRESS